 Diverse property portfolios range across multiple cities, states, and climates.
 Depending on the geographic location of each property, service needs and frequencies vary.
 There is more required maintenance and risk associated with properties that go through cold, snowy winters.
 Depending on the severity, snowstorms can be compared to other natural disasters (hurricanes, earthquakes, tornadoes, etc).
-When you consider the frequency of snowfall every year, it’s obvious that the risk to your properties compounds with every inch of snow and every degree the temperature drops
+When you consider the frequency of snowfall every year, it’s obvious that the risk to your properties compounds with every inch of snow and every degree the temperature drop.

 Like any other harsh weather or disaster, there are ways to prepare your properties, prevent property damage, and reduce risk.
 Make a plan to prepare, regularly assess, and maintain your property portfolio.
 Like a property itself, investing in its maintenance is guaranteed to pay off.